gstanden/orabuntu-lxc/README.md

 ```
 are still totally automated as just as they have always been, and the scripts are a "one-button push" fully-automated way to create the containers and networks just the same as the way they work for LXC deployments.

-If LXC containers are preferred, then set these two parameters as a pair to "N" shown below.
+If LXC containers are preferred, then set these two parameters as a set to "N" shown below.
 ```
 LXD=N
 LXDCluster=N
+LXDClusterPreSeed=N
 ```
 Also in the /anylinux/CONFIG file select whether Oracle Linux 8.4 or Oracle Linux 7.9 containers as shown below.
 ```